 Robust campaign tools are built into your nation.
 To take full advantage of these features, you'll want to first set up your election.
-Someone with access to the Settings area of your control panel should be responsible for this process, usually an admin.
+Someone with access to the Settings area of your control panel should be responsible for this process, typically an admin.

 - Define election